segmentstream-com/segmentstream-com.github.io/_docs/datasources/index.md

 Next, follow the instructions for configuring the selected data source type.

+## <a name="saving-disconnecting-disabling"></a>Saving, disconnecting, disabling data source
+To save and enable the data source, click **Save**.

+The **Disconnect** button is used to revoke the authorization data.
+The settings are saved.

+You can enable or disable the data source at any time by using the switch on the top right.

 ## Importing reports

 Each data source allows to import specific data and reports from the data source API.
 You can find more info in the documentation of the specific data source.